 First, we need to put more substance into the idea of an emancipatory alternative to capitalism.
 It is not enough to just invoke the values we want to see embodied in alternatives; we also need to have a clear-headed idea of the building blocks of the alternative.
-The concept of "real utopias", discussed in chapter 4, will help us do this.
+Chapter 4 discusses the basic contours of an emancipatory destination beyond capitalism.

 Second, we need to contend with the problem of the state.
-As a strategic idea, eroding capitalism combines taming capitalism from above in ways that sustain spaces for building emancipatory alternatives with a wide range of initiatives from below to fill those spaces.
+As a strategic idea, eroding capitalism uses the state in ways that sustain spaces for building emancipatory alternatives with a wide range of initiatives from below to fill those spaces.
 But if the capitalist state is designed in such a way as to systematically protect capitalism from any threats, how is this possible?
-Chapter 5 examines how in spite of its in-built class biases, it is possible to create new rules of the game through the capitalist state that can facilitate the expansion of real utopias.
+Chapter 5 examines how, in spite of its in-built class biases, it is possible to create new rules of the game through the capitalist state that can facilitate the expansion of emancipatory noncapitalist relations that point beyond capitalism.